zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

 $ cargo build --target x86_64-apple-ios
 ```

-You can add `--release` to each of this commands to build release libs that are smaller and faster, but take longer to compile.
+You can add `--release` to each of this commands to build release `libs` that are smaller and faster, but take longer to compile.

 ## The Swift part

-We assume you already have a project setup.
-This can be a brand new project, or an already existing one.

-First you'll need to add the native library and its header to your project.
-Open your project settings Go in Build Settings and search Objective-C Bridging Header.
-Set it to the path to your C header file.
+After setting up your [Rust project](#configuring-a-rust-project), you'll need to create an Swift project.
+To do this, adjust your project's `build` settings and configure the Objective-C bridging header to point to the path of your C header file.
+This will add the native library and its header into your project.

-Now close XCode, and open your project.pbxproj in a text editor.
-Jump to `LD_RUNPATH_SEARCH_PATHS`.
-You should find it two times, in a section named Debug and an other named Release.
+Close Xcode, then open your `project.pbxproj` file in a text editor.
+Navigate to the `LD_RUNPATH_SEARCH_PATHS` entry, which should appear twice, once under the "Debug" section and again under the "Release" section.

 In the Debug section, after `LD_RUNPATH_SEARCH_PATHS`, add the following: